joehawkens/infodocs/README.md

 ## Notes
 - Add categories feature to each document
 - Add "link not working" or "reccomend fix" feature for bug reports on docs.
+- Add locations for each article (coordinates).
+  - Create a 'map' feature containing all article locations.